A FESTIVAL FOR EMILIE MAYER

 WHO WAS EMILIE MAYER?

 Emilie Mayer (1812–1883) was one of the few women in 19th-century Germany to make composing her full-time profession.
-At a time when women were expected to stay home and raise children, she chose a musical career — and never married, dedicating her life entirely to composition.
+At a time when women were largely excluded from public life, she chose a musical career—and never married, dedicating her life entirely to her art.

-Born in Friedland as the daughter of a pharmacist, Mayer began her musical education early and showed striking determination.
-By the time she moved to Stettin (now Szczecin) to study with Carl Loewe, the composer of Lieder who became a strong supporter, she had already composed numerous works.
-There, she turned into large-scale orchestral pieces — a daring pursuit almost unheard of for a woman at the time.
+Born in Friedland, Mecklenburg, the daughter of a pharmacist, Mayer trained with the local organist and showed a striking determination from an early age.
+By the time she moved to Stettin (now Szczecin) to study with composer Carl Loewe, who would become one of her most fervent supporters, she had already written numerous works.
+There, Mayer turned her hand to large-scale orchestral pieces—a daring pursuit almost unheard of for a woman of her time.

-Mayer moved to Berlin in 1848 but fled the city when the revolution broke out.
-She returned in 1850 and listed herself in the city’s address book as a composer.
-She organized and financed her own concerts at the Königliches Schauspielhaus (today’s Konzerthaus Berlin), where her music was reviewed and gained recognition.
-Even the Royal couple attended one of her performances.
+Mayer relocated to Berlin in the wake of the 1848 revolution, confidently entering herself in the city’s official address book as “Componistin” (composer).
+She organized and bankrolled performances of her own works at the Königliches Schauspielhaus (today’s Konzerthaus) on Gendarmenmarkt, just a few blocks from her apartment on Markgrafenstrasse.
+Her music was reviewed favorably and Mayer gained recognition: even the Royal couple attended one of her performances.

 With support from LOTTO-Stiftung Berlin and the Freunde und Förderer der Akademie für Alte Musik Berlin.